bigjason/prospecto/README.md

 ## Overview

-There are 2 problems that prospecto was created to solve.
+There are a few problems that prospecto was created to solve.

 1. Views are hard and ineffective to test.
 2. Code is often common between the output formats.